West of East is a Tarantino-inspired RTS game with a semi absurd plot set in a cyber western environment.

 Although this is the longest project we've had, we still didn't want to take too long in the conceptual phase.

-The wester setting felt almost obvious but we wanted to put a twist on it so we merged it with sci-fi.
+The wester setting felt almost obvious, but we wanted to put a twist on it, so we merged it with sci-fi.

 The story in short

-After being out on a supply run he returns to his camp to find it raided.
+After being out on a supply run, he returns to his camp to find it raided.
 It doesn't face him until he finds his family portrait destroyed in a puddle of water.
-He finds a coin with the stamp of The Stallion Bandits and in a fit of rage, he starts his journey to kill every last one of them.
+He finds a coin with the stamp of The Stallion Bandits, and in a fit of rage, he starts his journey to kill every last one of them.

 On his way to get clothes to blend in among the bandits, he runs into an old friend, ex-mercenary Irene Holt.
-Their friendship has always been quite destructive but they work well together.
+Their friendship has always been quite destructive, but they work well together.
 She convinces him to let her in on his mission.
 When they arrive at the town of Oatman, all they find is the security AI roaming.
-Their new goal becomes to find the Admin bot to extract the information of where the bandits are headed.
+Their new goal is to find the Admin bot to extract the information of where the bandits are headed.